rakesh2cp/Msd_Test/README.md

 Building and running the program.
 ---------------------------------
 The project can be build in  Scala IDE with above version dependencies.
-Once project is build the JAR_PATH and CONF_PATH variables need to be changed in the msd_data_populate.sh script as per the paths where jar and application.cof is present in the environment its running.
+Once project is build the JAR_PATH and CONF_PATH variables need to be changed in the msd_data_populate.sh script as per the paths where jar ( jar with dependencies) and application.conf is present in the environment its running.
 The hostName  need to be changed as per the environment its running ( e.g. hostName = "hdfs://0.0.0.0:9000" in my case) change.